Our Team

 B.S.
 Environmental Biology (2017)

-Ashley’s thesis explored plant functional traits and forest ecosystem functioning.
-After WashU, she held a research position at Michigan State University.
-Ashley is currently a MS student at the University of Iowa studying environmental engineering.
+Ashley’s thesis explored herb functional diversity and ecosystem functioning.
+After WashU, she held a research position at Michigan State University (Brudvig Lab) and completed an MS in Civil & Environmental Engineering at the University of Iowa.
+LinkedIn

 Jacqueline Reu